Magnetoencephalography: History

 MEG signals were first measured by University of Illinois physicist David Cohen in 1968, before the availability of the SQUID, using a copper induction coil as the detector.
 To reduce the magnetic background noise, the measurements were made in a magnetically shielded room.
 The coil detector was barely sensitive enough, resulting in poor, noisy MEG measurements that were difficult to use.
-Later, Cohen built a much better shielded room at MIT, and used one of the first SQUID detectors, just developed by James E. Zimmerman, a researcher at Ford Motor Company, to again measure MEG signals.
+Later, Cohen built a much better shielded room at MIT, and used one of the first SQUID detectors (for the superconductors to work, they require an environment of -270°C produced by liquid helium), just developed by James E. Zimmerman, a researcher at Ford Motor Company, to again measure MEG signals.
 This time the signals were almost as clear as those of EEG.
 This stimulated the interest of physicists who had been looking for uses of SQUIDs.
 Subsequent to this, various types of spontaneous and evoked MEGs began to be measured.

 At first, a single SQUID detector was used to successively measure the magnetic field at a number of points around the subject's head.
 This was cumbersome, and, in the 1980s, MEG manufacturers began to arrange multiple sensors into arrays to cover a larger area of the head.
 Present-day MEG arrays are set in a helmet-shaped vacuum flask that typically contain 300 sensors, covering most of the head.
 In this way, MEGs of a subject or patient can now be accumulated rapidly and efficiently.

 Recent developments attempt to increase portability of MEG scanners by using spin exchange relaxation-free (SERF) magnetometers.
 SERF magnetometers are relatively small, as they do not require bulky cooling systems to operate.
 At the same time, they feature sensitivity equivalent to that of SQUIDs.
 In 2012, it was demonstrated that MEG could work with a chip-scale atomic magnetometer (CSAM, type of SERF).
 More recently, in 2017, researchers built a working prototype that uses SERF magnetometers installed into portable individually 3D-printed helmets, which they noted in interviews could be replaced with something easier to use in future, such as a bike helmet.